Mared Griffiths: Senior

 In March 2024, Griffiths was called up to the Wales national team for the first time, for UEFA Euro 2025 qualifying games against Croatia and Kosovo; one of five uncapped young players added to the squad by Rhian Wilkinson.
 A regular with the under-17s, she was recalled to the senior team for qualifying matches in June 2024, and later qualifying play-offs against Slovakia and the Republic of Ireland in October and November 2024.
 In total, Griffiths was named as a substitute four times during the qualification campaign but did not make her debut.

 On 21 February 2025, she made her senior international debut, appearing as a substitute in a 1–0 defeat to Italy in the 2025 UEFA Women's Nations League.
 Her first international goal arrived on 25 October in a 2–1 loss to Australia.
+She was awarded Wales' Player of the Match for her composed technique, scoring in only her second appearance for the senior team.

+On 7 March 2026, four days after her 19th birthday, Griffiths made her competitive debut and scored a brace for Wales as they beat Montenegro 6–1 in a 2027 FIFA World Cup qualification match.

 Personal life

 Griffiths is from the village of Trawsfynydd and studies business at Meirion-Dwyfor college in Dolgellau, Gwynedd, Wales.